 Math Tip: Place the blank multiplication chart in a dry-erase sleeve and write with a dry-erase marker to use the chart over and over.

-Once your child has mastered 1s, 2s, 5s, and 10s, he or she is ready to focus on any of the other rows/columns.
+Once your child has mastered 1s, 2s, 5s, and 10s, he or she is ready to focus on any of the other rows or columns.
 If your child is just learning skip counting, focus on the number being learned.

-If he or she has already learned skip counting, review the patterns based on the child’s personal level of difficulty, from easiest to hardest.
+If he or she has already learned skip counting, review the patterns based on the child’s personal level of mastery, from easiest to hardest.
 The easier rows and columns will need less reviewing.

 Follow the row and column until your fingers meet at 15.
 Now, switch the factors and find the 5 in the left column and the 3 in the top row.
 Pull your fingers down and across again until they meet at 15.

 Math Tip: Set a timer and challenge the child to “beat the time.”
 For some children, timers can be a great challenge.
-For others, it can cause anxiety.
+For others, a timer can cause anxiety.
 Only use a timer when the child finds it an exciting dynamic.

 Find Doubles

-Locating doubles on the chart is a helpful pattern to see.
+Locating doubles on the chart is a helpful activity for seeing patterns.
 Point out the 2s, 4s, and 8s to see the similar patterns in these rows.

 Square Numbers and Symmetry